zig-gamedev/zig-gamedev/samples/physically_based_rendering_wgpu/README.md

 ## physically based rendering (wgpu)

 This sample implements physically-based rendering (PBR) and image-based lighting (IBL) to achive realistic looking rendering results.
+Works on Windows, Linux and MacOS.
 For more details please see below.

 ![image](screenshot0.jpg)
 ![image](screenshot1.jpg)